Choosing the Right Social Media Platform

 What is a Marketing Strategy?

-Toolshero defines a marketing strategy as “the long term planning of business objectives that the company wants to achieve.”
-So basically, it’s making people aware of your brand.
+A marketing strategy is basically making people aware of your brand.
+So, a Marketing Strategy means planning for business goals you want to accomplish in the long term.
 But, how do you make people aware of your brand?
 One way to do this is to utilize social media in concert with your marketing strategy.

 Here are a couple of questions to ponder:

 - What is the product or service you intend to offer?